PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 });
 ```

 Writing the kind of code described in the comment above would be very difficult.
 Luckily, D3 can generate that entire function for us.
-All we need to do is specify the kind of projection we want to use.
+All we need to do is specify the projection that we created earlier.
 At the bottom of `app.js` add the following:

 ```javascript
 var dAttributeFunction = d3.geoPath()